kkappner/berlin-city-directory/README.md

 ## Validation (Stata code)

-The 'validation' directory contains Stata code to reproduce the figures and estimates in our paper.
+The *validation* directory contains Stata code and files to reproduce the figures and estimates in our paper based on the fully referenced [1880 Berlin city directory](https://digital.zlb.de/viewer/image/34115512_1880/1141/).